motae99/SMSC/README.md

 # Short Masseging Service
 This project is developed by
-1-
-2-
-3-
-4- MO TAHA motae99@gmail.com "masterBranch"
+ MO TAHA motae99@gmail.com "masterBranch"

-# Install wvdial and refere to wvdial.md
+# Install
-# Install minicom to verify your modem support for sending and receiving OPTIONAL refere to minicom.md
-# Install kannel and refere to http://www.kannel.org/doc.shtml the official guide for more details
+wvdial and refere to wvdial.md minicom to verify your modem support for sending and receiving OPTIONAL refere to minicom.md kannel and refere to http://www.kannel.org/doc.shtml the official guide for more details
 - change kannel configuration file with the provided to "kannel.conf"

-# Php needs to be installed as well as mysql and a working webserver
+php needs to be installed as well as mysql and a working webserver

-# For front-end we use bootstrap refere to http://getbootstrap.com/ for more information about cosumizing your design
-# We use char.js library for generation charts refere to http://www.chartjs.org/
+For front-end we use bootstrap refere to http://getbootstrap.com/ for more information about cosumizing your design We use char.js library for generation charts refere to http://www.chartjs.org/

 # Configure your Database
 1. Create new Database and insure that UTF-8 is your char set